RuterNo/ruterno.github.io/docs/ota.md

 | *infohub/dpi/connections/json*     | *Planned*  | *In*        | [*Information about connections*](#connections)                   | *Real-time data for connections before arrival at the stop*                                                                                                                                               |
 | *infohub/dpi/digitalsignage/json*  | *Planned*  | *In*        | [*Multimedia control*](#multimedia-control)                       | *Message that controls the multimedia surfaces on board*                                                                                                                                                  |

+### Vehicle Id
+Wherever the placeholder &lt;vehicleid&gt; is used below in MQTT topics it should be understood that the Vehicle Identification Number (VIN) shall be substituted.
+A VIN is a world-wide standard, a unique identifier for all types of vehicles defined by ISO 3779 and is a 17-character string.

+### Sender and Recipient
+Wherever the placeholders &lt;sender&gt; or &lt;recipient&gt; are used below in MQTT topic it should be understood that the PTA-assigned PTO id (a string) shall be substituted.
+Operator names are added as needed and they must be lower case.

 ## Description of messages

 ### Start block